A necessary prepping mindset begins with each of us as individuals.

 Rehearse the Plan

-Rehearsing will also make you, and those involved more confident and capable should the plan ever need to be put into action.
+Rehearsing will also make you, and those involved more confident and capable should the plan ever need to become a reality.

 Increase the Stress